rejhana-neziric/CareConnect/README.md

 ## Frontend setup
 Desktop Application
 1. In the root project folder locate `fit-build-2025-11-04.zip`
-2. After extraction, you will find two folders: `Debug` and `flutter-apk`.
+2. After extraction, you will find two folders: `Release` and `flutter-apk`.
-4. Navigate to the **Debug** folder
+4. Navigate to the **Release** folder
 5. Double-click `careconnect_admin.exe` to run the application

 Mobile Application
 1. Open the `flutter-apk` folder.
-2. Install `flutter-app.apk` on an emulator or device by dragging and dropping the APK file.
+2. Install `app-release.apk` on an emulator or device by dragging and dropping the APK file.
-3. **Important**: Uninstall any previous version before reinstalling
+**Important**: Uninstall any previous version before reinstalling

 ## Login Credentials